outpaddling/LPJS/README.md

 compute nodes (part-time resources that are likely to spontaneously disconnect) is a can of worms we're going to kick down the road a bit.
-This will be fully supported in the future, but for now, we'll focus on dedicated cluster hardware.
+This will be fully supported in the future, but for now, we'll focus on reliable, dedicated hardware.

-Development will continue move slowly as we focus on improving code quality and robustness over adding more features.
+Development will continue move slowly as we focus on improving code quality and robustness before adding many more features.
 The user interface may undergo significant changes as testing reveals oversights in design.